Katie Crowhurst: Swimming career

-Paratriathlon Career
+Paratriathlon career

 During the Global Coronavirus Pandemic Crowhurst had found her access to swimming pools restricted and had to find alternative ways to maintain training.
 This led to a mix of running, static cycling and open water swimming.
 Which then whetted her appetite for the sport of triathlon.
-Off the back of a British Paratriathlon online Talent ID Event held in April 2021 Crowhurst began discussions with British Triathlon’s Paralympic Pathway Manager, who recommended Crowhurst join Evolution Triathlon Club.
+Off the back of a British Paratriathlon online Talent ID Event held in April 2021 Crowhurst began discussions with British Triathlon's Paralympic Pathway Manager, who recommended Crowhurst join Evolution Triathlon Club.

 Throughout late spring and early summer 2021 Crowhurst worked with Evolution Triathlon Club, Maidenhead Athletics club and Wycombe District Swimming Club to tailor a training programme suited to Paratriathlon.
 Crowhurst had to learn how to swim and run whilst tethered to a sighted guide, how to ride a tandem and the rules and skills of transition.

-On the 17th of July 2021 Crowhurst raced her first ever paratriathlon at the British Paratriathlon Championships held at Eton Dorney.
-Crowhurst’s Sighted Guide was Laura Siddall and the pair met for the first time in person on race day.
+On 17 July 2021 Crowhurst raced her first ever paratriathlon at the British Paratriathlon Championships held at Eton Dorney.
+Crowhurst's Sighted Guide was Laura Siddall and the pair met for the first time in person on race day.
 The pair used a race tandem borrowed from British Triathlon, a big step up from the bike Crowhurst had used in training with Evolution Triathlon Club.
-Crowhurst and Siddall emerged first out of the water in the Women’s PTVI race and after a gruelling cycle and run on one of the hottest days of the Summer they finished a respectful second place.
-On the 4th of September, Crowhurst competed in the 2021 School Games at Loughborough University with 14 year old Guide Anna Patterson.
+Crowhurst and Siddall emerged first out of the water in the Women's PTVI race and after a gruelling cycle and run on one of the hottest days of the Summer they finished a respectful second place.
+On 4 September, Crowhurst competed in the 2021 School Games at Loughborough University with 14 year old Guide Anna Patterson.
 Patterson and Crowhurst were the first Female athletes across the finish line.